Skip to Content

 Can You Swim in Scala dei Turchi?

 Not really.
-Previously, people would access the cliff and swim at the base of it (Scala dei Turchi Beach).
-But, because you can’t access the cliff, swimming at the base of it isn’t easy to do.
+Previously, people would access the cliff and swim at the base of it when there were no restrictions.
+But, access is much more restricted now, so it isn’t possible to swim at the site as part of your visit.
 Of course, you can swim at Majata Beach and enjoy the views of the cliffs from afar.

 How Was Scala dei Turchi Formed?

 A little about Scala dei Turchi history!
-The cliff is made of a combination of marl (white marble), clay and silt.
-As a result of erosion and sedimentary dipping, the levels, or layered steps, were created naturally over time.
+The cliff is composed of marl (white marble), clay and silt.
+As a result of erosion and sedimentary deposition, the levels, or layered steps, formed naturally over time.

 Bonus Tips